Forward compatibility: Optical media

 Each of the three most common 12 cm optical media formats (CD, DVD, and Blu-ray) was first released in read-only form years before writable forms were available.
 Within each format, there is both forward and backward compatibility, in that most older read-only drives and players can read (but not write) writable media in the same format, while read/write drives can read (but not write) old read-only media.
 There is no forward compatibility between formats; a CD player, for instance, can't read a DVD (a newer format), not even the audio tracks.
 There may be backward compatibility for better marketability (such as a DVD player playing an audio CD), but it is not intrinsic to the standards.

-NUC (not upwardly compatible)
+Not upwardly compatible

 Some products are not designed to be forward compatible, which has been referred to as NUC (not upwardly compatible).
 In some cases this might be intentional by the designers as a form of vendor lock-in or software regression.